Oct 4

 As opposed to the more industry-focused video game conferences, Nintendo Live is one for the fans.
 This year’s programming is centered on, but not limited to, the Mario Kart World: Invitational 2025 Tournament and Switch 2 game demos.

-On top of that, fans will also get the chance to test out the Switch 2 console and new release games and, if previous events are anything to go by, explore immersive experiences, attend meet and greets, and heaps more.
+On top of that, fans will also get the chance to test out the Switch 2 console and new release games, and more activities are due to be announced prior to the event.

 Schedule

-Nintendo Live 2025 will take place on Saturday and Sunday, October 4 and 5.
-Registration for the tournaments will open in July and applications for general admission start in August.
+Nintendo Live 2025 will take place on Saturday, October 5, and Sunday, October 6.
+Registration for tournament participation opened in mid-July, and applications for general admission start in August.
+In order to apply for participation in the tournaments, you’ll need to download the official Nintendo Today app.

 Tickets